sarahpijoos/sarahpijoos/README.md

 # Hi there, my name is Sarah-Leigh! 👋
 ### 👩‍💻 Passionate woman in tech, dedicated to making a positive impact through software and technology.
 Enthusiastic about the full life cycle of software development, and eager to explore various aspects of the industry.
-Pursuing knowledge to harness technology for meaningful change and significant outcomes.. 🌐✨
+Pursuing knowledge to harness technology for meaningful change and significant outcomes. 🌐✨

 - 🔭 I’m currently working on an expense tracker app to reflect on my spending and challenge myself (check out my repositories 😉)
 - 🌱 I’m currently advancing my knowledge in Spring and Java.